 (g) Any other relevant factor.

-(6) Each letter permit issued by the Department pursuant to section (2) of this rule must contain at least the following elements:
+(6) Each letter permit issued by DEQ pursuant to section (2) must contain at least the following elements:

 (a) The location where burning is permitted to take place.

 (b) The number of actual calendar days on which burning is permitted to take place, not to exceed seven.
 Burning pursuant to a permit for yard debris must be limited to three days per season unless satisfactory justification for more burning is provided by the applicant.